 And that’s where this Virgin Atlantic A350-1000 review ends.
 It was a very good experience, and I’m very glad that I did it despite some minor disappointment *cough*FOOD*cough*along the way.

 Speaking of disappointment (not that I’m trying to be overly negative or anything), it’s a shame that this new flagship Virgin Atlantic aircraft didn’t get any of the media fanfare that the British Airways A350 got when it was launched.
 That’s just not fair!
-Especially considering that I have just recently flown that BA Airbus to Dubai, and I’ve got to say that I much prefer the Virgin Atlantic experience.
+Especially considering that I have just recently flown BA107 to Dubai, and I’ve got to say that I much prefer the Virgin Atlantic experience.

 More on that British Airways flight soon…